5 recommended wildlife locations.The species listed below are just a selection of those you may see.

 Ideal for viewing: Blue duiker, Bushpig, Leopard, Red and blue sunbird, Roan

-This tiny, underrated reserve at the foot of Nyika Plateau makes an interesting contrast.
-Much of it is flat mopane and miombo woodland, although the eastern side is hilly.
+This tiny, underrated reserve at the foot of Nyika Plateau makes an interesting contrast to the highlands.
+Much of it is flat mopane and miombo woodland.
 Its wetlands are a haven for more than 250 bird species.
 Wildlife moves freely between here and the Luangwa Valley in neighbouring Zambia.

 2 recommended locations for extending your wildlife trip.